goyek/goyek/README.md

 ### Is taskflow stable

-No. It is a PoC which is under development.
+No, it is a PoC.
+However, I am open to any feedback.

 ### Why not to use Make